-Orthodox Africa, USA is currently incorporated in the Commonwealth of Virginia and is seeking to recognition as a 501(c)3 non-profit organization by early 2017.
+Orthodox Africa, USA is currently incorporated in the Commonwealth of Virginia and is seeking to recognition as a 501(c)3 non-profit organization by mid-2017.

-Currently, we support three missions in Kenya: St. Barnabas Orphanage and School, St. Irene Orthodox Mission Center, St. Innocent Academy, Bishop Athanasius Secondary School and St. Tabitha House (Orphanage).
+Currently, we support five missions in Kenya: St. Barnabas Orphanage and School, St. Irene Orthodox Mission Center, St. Innocent Academy, Bishop Athanasius Secondary School and St. Tabitha House (Orphanage).
 We also support Annunciation Orthodox Church (ROCOR) on Bukasa Island in Uganda.
 It is our goal to help them achieve long-term sustainability in their missions.

 The original photo that became the design concept for our logo was taken during Fr.
 Silouan’s trip to Kenya.
 One of Fr.
 Silouan’s goddaughters placed her hand in his, and this photograph was taken.
 Fr.
 Silouan and his goddaughter say that this picture shows how “we are one body – different colors, different ethnic backgrounds, but we’re all one in Christ.”